Ciclarion/orgAInize/README.md

    - The relevant information is then sent to the Nvidia Triton Server, where our LLM model is running, to generate the final response.

 4. **Response Delivery to User**: The generated answer is returned to the user from the Triton Server, providing a seamless user experience.

+Note : A fake formation called "DS8" as well as a fake internal document called "Invoice Llam" are already inside the website database to let you test directly some queries on them !

+5. **Admin backend**: The administration of the website (user creation, suppresion of conversation, etc...) can be done via the Admin system of Django that you can reach on 127.0.0.1:8010/admin

 ## Acknowledgements